ctasca/mage2-behave/README.md

 6. **Independent of PHP version used by Magento 2**: Tests written in Python will be easily more portable to other Magento 2 projects without the need to refactor code due to a different PHP version used by Magento 2.

 Remember, the decision between Python and PHP depends on the requirements of the project, and each has its strengths.
 However, for mage2-behave, Python's strengths align more closely with the project's goals and needs.

+## Behavior-Driven Development (BDD) Life Cycle

+Behavior-Driven Development (BDD) follows a set of practices that encourage collaboration between developers, QA and non-technical business participants in a software project.

+The BDD process can be outlined in the following steps:

+1. **Requirements Identification:** Business Analysts, Product owners or subject-matter experts collaborate with the technical team to identify and comprehend the requirements.

+2. **Defining Acceptance Criteria:** Each identified requirement is then elaborated in detail.
+The team defines the expected behavior of the system.
+This step is a crucial component of BDD as it ensures that everyone within the team has a clear understanding of the feature and what is considered to be its correct behavior.

+3. **Automated Test Case Generation:** Using the established acceptance criteria, BDD practitioners use a domain-specific language (DSL) to create readable and understandable test cases.
+Languages like Gherkin are often used due to their ability to create structured yet easy-to-understand test cases.

+4. **Test Case Review:** The test cases are reviewed by the whole team, including developers, test engineers, business analysts, and stakeholders.
+The goal of this stage is to ensure that the team understands the behavior of the system.

+5. **Test Execution:** The test cases are executed and the system behavior is validated against expected results.

+6. **Coding:** Developers begin coding the solution, following the agreed upon acceptance criteria.

+7. **Refactoring:** The code is continuously refactored for improvements while maintaining its behavior.

+8. **Feedback and Maintenance:** Test results provide immediate feedback, allowing teams to address issues.
+This feedback loop is inherent to the BDD process.
+Maintenance and further development cycles can then follow.

+By defining behavior in terms of user stories and plain-language test cases, BDD ensures that all team members understand and contribute to the product’s development.

 ## Testing Overview